 About The Site

 Are you a DVD/Blu-ray collector?
 Do you obsessively watch each and every special feature included on your discs?
-Then you, like me, are probably upset by the amount of "double dipping" going on lately.
+Then you, like me, are probably wondering if the latest release of your favorite title has anything new to offer that would justify a repeat purchase.

 What is Double Dipping?